Agramm18/Patient_Management_System_v.05/README.md

 - Password must contain uppercase letters, lowercase letters, numbers, and special characters.
 - Password confirmation must match.

-New accounts currently start as `pending` and `intern`.
-The underlying database defaults and IDs are documented in `sqlDESCRIPTION.md`.
+New accounts currently start as `pending`, `intern`, and `unassigned`.
+The exact database values and IDs are documented in `sqlDESCRIPTION.md`.

 ## Login